ioasou/deep-reinforcement-learning/p1_navigation/Navigation_Solution/Report.md

 Additionally we will be using experience replay memory for training our DQN.
 It stores the transitions that the agent observes, allowing us to reuse this data later.
 By sampling from it randomly, the transitions that build up a batch are decorrelated.
 It has been shown that this greatly stabilizes and improves the DQN training procedure.

-The Q-Network consists of one input layer, two fully connected hidden layes with Relu activation followed by a fully conected output layer.
+The Q-Network consists of one fully connected input layer, two fully connected hidden layes with Relu activation followed by a fully conected output layer.

 The hyper parameters of the main DQN algorithm are listed below (the values can be found in [Solution.ipynb](https://github.com/ioasou/deep-reinforcement-learning/tree/master/p1_navigation/Navigation_Solution/Solution.ipynb)):